philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 excerpt: API Evolution is making a comeback these days with GraphQL and gRPC advocates shouting about it.
 Whatever API paradigm or implementation you subscribe to, evolution is available to you.
 REST advocates have been recommending API evolution for decades, so let's take a look at how that can work.
 ---

-There are a lot of pro's and con's to various approaches to API versioning, but that has been covered in depth before: _[API Versioning Has No "Right" Way](https://blog.apisyouwonthate.com/api-versioning-has-no-right-way-f3c75457c0b7)_.
+There are a lot of pros and cons to various approaches to API versioning, but that has been covered in depth before: _[API Versioning Has No "Right" Way](https://blog.apisyouwonthate.com/api-versioning-has-no-right-way-f3c75457c0b7)_.

-API Evolution is making a comeback these days with GraphQL and gRPC advocates shouting about it.
+API evolution is making a comeback these days with GraphQL and gRPC advocates shouting about it.
 Whatever API paradigm or implementation you subscribe to, evolution is available to you.
 REST advocates have been recommending API evolution for decades, but in the past I failed to understand how exactly to handle evolution.

 Luckily, as always, tooling and standards for HTTP have been improving, and these days API evolution is a lot easier to wrap your head around.

 ## What is API Evolution

-API Evolution is the concept of striving to maintain the "I" in API, the request/response body, query parameters, general functionality, etc., only breaking them when you absolutely, _absolutely_, have to.
+API evolution is the concept of striving to maintain the "I" in API, the request/response body, query parameters, general functionality, etc., only breaking them when you absolutely, _absolutely_, have to.
 It's the idea that API developers bending over backwards to maintain a contract, no matter how annoying that might be, is often more financially and logistically viable than dumping the workload onto a wide array of clients.

 At some point change cannot be prevented, so at that time evolution suggests you provide sensible warnings to clients, letting them know if a feature they're using is going away, and not bothering them otherwise.

 ## Examples

-> The field `name` exists, and that needs to be split into `first_name` and `last_name`.
+> The property `name` exists, and that needs to be split into `first_name` and `last_name`.

 Easy enough.
-However the data is handled internally (splitting on first space or last space or some other [falsehood defying assumption](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/)) you now have two new fields.
+However the data is handled internally (splitting on first space or last space or some other [falsehood defying assumption](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/)) you now have two new properties.

-The serializer can change from outputting just their name, to outputting all three fields:
+The serializer can change from outputting just their name, to outputting all three properties:

 ~~~
 class UserSerializer